steog88/PhysBiblio/README.md

 In particular, if you do not correctly set the web browser and the PDF reader some features may not work.

 **WARNING:**
-PhysBiblio has been intensively tested only on Ubuntu (14.04LTS to 17.10 versions), using python up to version 2.7.14.
+PhysBiblio has been intensively tested only on Ubuntu (14.04LTS to 17.10 versions), using python version 2.7+ and 3.5+.
 It may work equally well in other operating systems or with different python versions, but it has not been tested.
 In any case, several bugs are still present and the program may freeze or crash unexpectedly.